 Stock declines, for example in areas where marine mixed stock fisheries prevail (e.g. the Baltic) and where there is salmon farming, have raised concerns about our lack of knowledge of the complex and variable life cycle of this species.
 But few sea trout stocks have been studied for sufficient time to allow the development of population models.

 WGTRUTTA members come from across the native range of sea trout.
 We are developing and evaluating different ways to model sea trout populations.
 We are using stock-recruitment relationships derived from monitoring data on abundance and/or fisheries data (catch and CPUE-data) from a number of rivers across Europe.
 We are evaluating models with different levels of complexity (taking into account e.g. habitat variation within rivers and between catchments, occurrence of lakes, migration obstacles and resident trout etc), as well as the representativeness of index rivers for larger areas with sparse information.

-There is a growing need to develop assessment methods for sea trout populations.
-Establishing biological reference points is a prerequisite for being able to assess status of populations, and ways of estimating BRPs from population models – based on for example stock-recruitment relationships or estimated pristine abundance levels – are being examined.
+There is a need to develop assessment methods for sea trout populations and establishing biological reference points (BRPs) is a prerequisite to be able to assess the status of populations.
+We are evaluating different ways of estimating BRPs from population models developed, based on e.g. stock-recruitment relationships or estimated pristine abundance levels.